 Bake 20-25 minutes.

-Carefully remove the cones from the pastry and place on a cooking rack.
+Carefully remove the cones from the pastry and place on a cooling rack.

-Spread a tablespoon of melted, dark chocolate into each horn and leave to set.
+Spread a tablespoon of melted, dark chocolate into each horn and leave to set (for more information on how to properly melt chocolate, see my guide on How to Melt Chocolate).

 Pipe the cream into the horns and decorate with the remaining chocolate.

-Using a piping back with a small snip at the end, add the melted chocolate to the top of the filled cream horns.
+Using a piping bag with a small snip at the end, add the melted chocolate to the top of the filled cream horns.

 Leave to set on a cooling rack.